 Alternately, if you decide you want to use less, start out with 2 tablespoons with the vinegar and strawberries and let it sit for a bit.
 Taste to see if it is sweet enough for your taste.
 If you need more sugar just add 1 more tablespoon, mix well and let it sit for 5 more minutes.

-If I have any leftover after using them that day, I do store them in the fridge covered.
+If I have any leftover after using them on the first day, I do store them in the fridge covered for up to 2 days.

 Strawberries with Balsamic Vinegar